 Singer-Songwriter, Acoustic Guitarist

-Alexandra's debut EP, “Aesthetics,” was released in September 2019 and features new originals “Smoke Show,” (released as a third single in August) “Adhesive,” and “She Won.”
-She is currently working on her debut full-length album, "Just Drive," which is set for a spring 2020 release.
+Alexandra's debut EP, “Aesthetics,” was released in September 2019 and features new originals “Smoke Show,” (released as a third single in August) “Adhesive,” and “She Won,” available on all music streaming platforms and in CD format.

 More determined than ever, Alexandra is currently working on her debut full-length album, "Just Drive," which is set for a May 2020 release.
 She gigs around the greater Boston area with her band, The Backroad Clique, and plans to travel nationally and internationally to promote her work and inspire listeners who have streamed her music across the U.S. and worldwide.